Vimbayinashe/student-management-system/README.md

           }
           ```

-10. **GET**  /api/v1/subjects/{id}/teachers
+10. **GET**  /api/v1/subjects/{subjectId}/teachers
-    - Description - get the teacher for a subject with the specified ID
+    - Description - get the teacher for a subject with the specified ID (subjectId)
     - Path Parameters
-        - **id** - an integer that represents the subject's ID number in the system
+        - **subjectId** - an integer that represents the subject's ID number in the system
     - Request body - none
     - Responses
         - **200 OK**